Water-Sandwich/PlunksnaEngine/README.md

 In your terminal run the following:

 ```
+git clone git clone https://github.com/Water-Sandwich/PlunksnaEngine.git
+cd PlunksnaEngine/
 Cmake CmakeLists.txt
 make
 ```

-and on Linux to run:
+and on Linux to run the project:

 ```
 ./Plunksna